Add dates

 Prague: Communism Tour & Museum Visit

-Start your walking tour by meeting your guide in front of the Museum of Communism in the city centre.
+Start your walking tour by meeting your guide in front of the Museum of Communism in the city centre (tickets excluded).
 After a short meet and greet you will head inside to commence your informative Communist tour.
 Together with your informative guide you will stroll through the museum as he/she provides you with fascinating historical details about Communist history and also family stories about life behind the Iron Curtain.
 The exhibition in the museum begins with the political development of the first half of the 20th-century and further covers all the major political events such as the Communist coup in 1948, the Prague spring of 1968, and the Velvet revolution in 1989.
 Marvel at artefacts that were once of everyday use behind the Iron Curtain.
 You will also learn about aspects of life such as the education system, ties with the Soviet Union, travelling, secret police, value of money, etc. After your guided tour you will also have time to walk through the museum once again on your own.
 After visiting the Museum of Communism you will walk through the Prague city center where all the major events happened, mainly the Wenceslas square and National avenue.
 The tour ends in the city center.

 Other Sightseeing Options in Museum of Communism